The Foreclosure Process and Laws in Virginia

 Learn how foreclosures in Virginia work.

 If you default on your home loan payments in Virginia, the servicer (on behalf of the loan owner, called the "lender" in this article) will eventually begin the foreclosure process.
-The method will most likely be nonjudicial, although judicial foreclosures are also allowed.
+The method will likely be nonjudicial, although judicial foreclosures are also allowed.

 Virginia law specifies how nonjudicial procedures work, and both federal and state laws give you rights and protections throughout the foreclosure.